YAVSRG/YAVSRG/docs/codebase_overview.md

 ## Interlude.Web.Shared
-Contains the online protocol for Interlude client <-> Interlude server Both the socket protocol for sending packets live (for multiplayer) and the request formats for the HTTP API
+Contains the online protocol for Interlude client <-> Interlude server Both the socket protocol for sending packets live (for multiplayer) and the request formats for the Web API

 ## Interlude.Web
-Contains the web server for Interlude online features
+Contains the web server for Interlude online features, which hosts:
+- A discord bot primarily for admin commands and monitoring
+- Multiplayer lobby server
+- Web API and database for score submission